phigas/PhonoNet/README.md

 ## TODO

-- Load and inference functions
-- Visualize results function
 - can the network use the two points that are given to "unfairly" get the next one??
 - Maybe use dataset_name so that multiple datasets can be built on one set of data?
+- Inference:
+  - Unscale the data
+  - visualize results (with structure?, with actual paths?)
+  - reorder results to structure as before